 What kind of therapy do you offer?

-I am a mindfulness-based psychologist working from a cognitive-behavioral orientation and specializing in Acceptance and Commitment Therapy.
+I work from a cognitive-behavioral orientation, with a special emphasis on Acceptance and Commitment Therapy.

 How much do you charge?